 The first Inner Wheel club in Finland was established in Järvenpää in 1958.

-At the moment there are 4 districts (d139, d140, d141 and d 142), 30 clubs and 900 members in Inner Wheel Finland.
-Two clubs in Estonia are also part of Inner Wheel Finland, district 142.
-Inner Wheel Finland is coordinated by the National Council which was established in 2000.
+At the moment there are 4 districts (d139, d140, d141 and d 142), 26 clubs and 760 members in Inner Wheel Finland.
+One club in Estonia is also part of Inner Wheel Finland, district 142.
+Inner Wheel Finland is coordinated by the National Governing Body which was established in 2000.

 Our history started with the Rotary, but are we now an independent and economically self-sufficient association.